dfinity/nns-dapp/e2e-tests/sns-init-assets/README.md

 `sns-quill` and the nns-dapp are the main clients of this SNS.
 To use the identities included in this dir, use `sns-quill`.

-For example, to validate that the principals in the sns_init.yaml correspond to the identities,

 [Download and build](https://github.com/dfinity/sns-quill) sns-quill from GitHub.
 Use the `IC_URL` environmental variable to point at the testnet in use.
 For example, using the testnet configured in the included `dfx.json`,